Vaent/CardPeeGee/documentation/Tech debt.md

 ### Required

+- Extend TextManager system to provide dynamic Excerpts (similar to Player's HP display but contextual) - mainly to reproduce behaviour formerly provided by the "pointstext" mesh.
 - Implement player death properly.
 This should be picked up as part of the general build process but a reminder is added here since a workaround is currently in place and this is a core mechanic which **must not** be overlooked!
 - Document visual layers and their priority levels, begin allocating GameObjects to the appropriate layers.
 - Improve GameState locking/unlocking and use of Next()/Encounter.Advance() as that pattern is not so broadly applicable as it was initially assumed to be; q.v. traps on chests and paying healer fees.